-Shelter resumes accepting, adopting dogs
+Shelter again accepting, adopting dogs

 Adoption fees include the cost of the spay/neuter, rabies vaccine, microchipping and City registration.